 Low labour force participation and high outward migration

-The outlook of Moldovan economy remains positive but downside risks are increasing.
+The outlook of Moldovan economy remains positive but downsize risks are increasing.
 Heightened political instability did not preclude a robust growth in 2019.
 Public investment, double-digit increase in wages, social transfers and workers’ remittances fueled the growth but not employment.
 Moldova needs sustained growth to create jobs and lift people out of poverty.
 To this end, a new economic paradigm for Moldova is critical to boost investment, productivity and competitiveness, export-oriented industries and a knowledge-based society.

 To overcome these challenges the ILO is offering assistance in:

-- Promoting comprehensive employment policies and inclusive labour market solutions for vulnerable job-seekers;
+1. Comprehensive employment policies and inclusive labour market solutions for vulnerable job-seekers;

 The ILO in Moldova has been active since October 2005 with a focus on major nation-wide challenges identified with its constituents and emphasized in its Decent Work Country Programme.
-ILO assisted recent reforms, including public sector pay reform and modernization of the Public Employment Service (PES).
+ILO assisted in recent reforms, including public sector pay reform and modernization of the Public Employment Service (PES).
 It supported the first time ever Local Employment Partnerships to generate jobs and improve livelihoods in rural communities.
-The ILO builds knowledge on better working conditions with regard to working time, contractual arrangements and employment protection, and helps Moldova meet reporting obligations to ratified International Labour Standards (42 ILO Conventions), including the 8 Fundamental Conventions.
+ILO builds knowledge on better working conditions with regard to working time, contractual arrangements and employment protection.
+ILO helps Moldova meet reporting obligations to ratified International Labour Standards (42 ILO Conventions), including the 8 Fundamental Conventions.